Unicorn-Dev-Community/Program-and-Project/README.md

 To contact me, you can email me at deosaju2260@gmail.com, or send me a message on linkedin.
 I'm also available on gitter.im for questions and discussions.
 It would be really nice of you to say hi! :)

 Thank you for reading!
 Please look forward to many new contribution soon! :D :D :D :D ___________________________________________________________________________________
-Algorithm repository, available at https://github.com/Unicorn-Dev-Community/Algorithm-repo. peer reviewed and licensed CC-BY UnicornDev.
+Programs and Projects repository, available at https://github.com/Unicorn-Dev-Community/Programs_and_Project. peer reviewed and licensed CC-BY UnicornDev.